Cindy K. Chung: United States attorney

 On October 27, 2021, President Joe Biden nominated Chung to be the United States attorney for the Western District of Pennsylvania.
 On November 19, 2021, her nomination was confirmed in the United States Senate by voice vote.
 She was sworn into office on November 23, 2021, by Chief Judge Mark R. Hornak.
-She resigned on February 17, 2023 to become a circuit judge of the Third Circuit.
+She resigned on February 17, 2023, to become a circuit judge of the Third Circuit.

 Federal judicial service

-On July 12, 2022, President Joe Biden nominated Chung to serve as a United States circuit judge of the United States Court of Appeals for the Third Circuit.
+On July 12, 2022, President Joe Biden nominated Chung to serve as a United States circuit judge for the Third Circuit.
 President Biden nominated Chung to the seat vacated by Judge D. Brooks Smith, who assumed senior status on December 4, 2021.
 Chung was unanimously rated "well qualified" for the circuit judgeship by the American Bar Association's Standing Committee on the Federal Judiciary.

 On September 7, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she was questioned by Senator Chuck Grassley about her judicial philosophy.
 A debate ensued between Senators Sheldon Whitehouse, Mazie Hirono, and Mike Lee about the term "originalism".
-On September 28, 2022, her nomination was reported out of committee by a 12–10 vote.
+On September 28, 2022, her nomination was favorably reported by the committee by a 12–10 vote.
 On January 3, 2023, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
-On February 2, 2023, her nomination was reported out of committee by an 11–9 vote.
+On February 2, 2023, her nomination was favorably reported by the committee by an 11–9 vote.
+On February 7, 2023, Majority Leader Chuck Schumer filed cloture on her nomination.
 On February 9, 2023, the Senate invoked cloture on her nomination by a 52–46 vote.
 On February 13, 2023, her nomination was confirmed by a 50–44 vote.
 She received her judicial commission on February 21, 2023.
 She is the first Asian-American to ever serve on the Third Circuit.